Airbnb Inc. (ABNB) Shares Down Despite Recent Market Volatility

-Airbnb Inc. (NASDAQ: ABNB)’s stock price has decreased by -0.29 compared to its previous closing price of 117.91. but the company has seen a -4.95% decline in its stock price over the last five trading sessions.
+Airbnb Inc. (NASDAQ: ABNB)’s stock price has decreased by -2.36 compared to its previous closing price of 124.40.
+Despite this, the company has seen a gain of 3.01% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/03/23 that Airbnb to Cut Recruiting Jobs on Prospects for Slower Growth

 Is It Worth Investing in Airbnb Inc. (NASDAQ: ABNB) Right Now?